GioLetti/meaRcPy/simulation_module/readme.md

 Currently tested and working just for MEA system MEA2100-Mini-Systems of multichannel systems.

 ## Run simulations
-Once the parameters files have been set the simulation can be run from the terminal as follow:
+Once the parameters files have been set, go into the script folder of the simulation_module folder.
+The simulation can be run from the terminal as follow:
 ```
-git add
+python main.py output_dir_path mea_layout_name (example mea_60.pickle)
 ```